qhtan1/A2_Group9B_MidTermGame/README.md

 ### Post-Playtest Changes

-Based on in-class playtesting feedback, the following changes were implemented:
+Based on in-class playtesting feedback and instructor comments, the following changes were implemented:

-- Improved interaction indicators by adding **! markers** to objects players can interact with
+- **Added stronger affordances for interaction.** Visual indicators such as **! markers** were introduced to clearly show which objects players can interact with.
+- **Expanded interaction opportunities.** Additional objects and environmental details were made interactive to encourage exploration and engagement with the routine.
-- Simplified some room layouts to make important objects easier to identify
+- **Improved spatial readability.** Some room layouts were simplified so that key objects (clock, mirror, tea canister, newspaper) are easier to locate.
-- Adjusted dialogue pacing so players could more clearly understand the routine structure
+- **Adjusted dialogue pacing.** Interaction popups were refined so that players can more clearly understand the routine structure and narrative flow.

 ### Post-Showcase Improvements

-Planned improvements following instructor and TA feedback include:

-- Expanding environmental distortions to make the progression between days more noticeable
+Based on instructor and TA feedback, the following improvements are planned for future iterations:

+- **Increase narrative motivation for tasks.** Some players reported that they were unsure why they were completing certain objectives.
+Future versions will provide clearer context for the routine, such as completing morning tasks before leaving the apartment to go grocery shopping.
+- **Explore dementia-related gameplay mechanics.** The team plans to further research cognitive decline and dementia to identify mechanics that can be translated into gameplay systems.
+- **Expand environmental distortion systems.** Inspired by psychological exploration games such as *The Exit 8*, *P.T.*, and *Visage (Chapter 2)*, future versions may introduce more noticeable spatial or environmental inconsistencies.
-- Improving sound design and ambient feedback to strengthen emotional immersion
+- **Enhance atmospheric immersion.** Additional sound design, ambient effects, and visual cues may be added to reinforce emotional tone and player experience.

 ## Assets